Aiaid/2dns/README.md

 - Multiple encoding formats:
   - Direct IPv4 reflection
   - IPv6 with various notation formats
-  - Base32 encoding for both IPv4 and IPv6 addresses
+  - Base32 encoding for both IPv4 and IPv6 addresses (case-insensitive)
   - Dual-stack support (both IPv4 and IPv6 in a single domain)
 - Runs on multiple ports and network types for maximum compatibility
 - Lightweight and efficient Go implementation